What does it feel like when ribs are broken? Changes in the area of the rib injury

 A chest x-ray will help confirm the diagnosis of rib fracture.

-To diagnose a fracture of the ribs, the following measures are taken:
+To diagnose a rib fracture, the following measures are taken:

-• questioning and examining the patient - crepitus is determined in the area of injury and a step is felt between fragments of the costal bone;
+• interview and examination of the patient - crepitus is determined in the area of injury and the step between the fragments of the rib bone is palpated;

-• a symptom of an interrupted breath - when you try to inhale sharply, your breath is interrupted by intense pain;
+• symptom of interrupted inhalation - when trying to inhale sharply, breathing is interrupted by intense pain;

-• Payr's symptom - an attempt to tilt in the opposite direction from the fracture causes pain;
+• Payr's symptom - an attempt to tilt in the direction opposite to the fracture causes pain;

-• a symptom of axial loads - when trying to squeeze the chest, pain occurs from the side of the injury.
+• a symptom of axial loads - when trying to compress the chest, pain occurs on the side of the injury.

-To clarify the degree of damage to the ribs and to identify the accumulation of blood and other lesions, such additional methods examinations:
+To clarify the degree of damage to the ribs and identify blood accumulation and other lesions, the following may be prescribed: additional methods examinations:

 Treatment

-The tactics of treating rib fractures is determined by the severity of the injury and the presence of damage to internal tissues and organs.
+The treatment tactics for rib fractures are determined by the severity of the injury and the presence of damage to internal tissues and organs.

-In case of mild fractures, a circular bandage of elastic bandages and anaesthesia, with novocaine blockade.
-To do this, in the projection of the fracture is introduced local anesthetic and 1 ml 70% ethyl alcohol.
+For minor fractures, a circular bandage of elastic bandages and pain relief is performed using novocaine blockade.
+To do this, enter into the projection of the fracture local anesthetic and 1 ml 70% ethyl alcohol.
 Over time, this procedure can be repeated.
-With extensive injuries, anesthesia can be supplemented with narcotic drugs.
+For extensive injuries, pain relief can be supplemented with narcotic drugs.

-In some cases, for more reliable immobilization of the chest, a plaster corset or bandage is used.
-For fixation of bone fragments in bilateral fractures, it may be recommended surgery to install fixing plates that can hold fragments of ribs in the required position until complete fusion.
+In some cases, a plaster corset or bandage is used to more reliably immobilize the chest.
+For fixation of bone fragments in bilateral fractures, it may be recommended surgery for installing fixing plates that can hold rib fragments in the required position until complete healing.

-Surgical treatment is always performed for open fractures of the ribs.
-In the process of intervention, the edges of the wound are processed, tissues incapable of recovery are removed, and damaged large blood vessels are tied up.
-After that, the wound is sutured.
+Surgical treatment is always performed for open rib fractures.
+During the intervention, the edges of the wound are processed, tissues incapable of restoration are removed, and damaged large blood vessels are ligated.
+After this, the wound is sutured.

 Rib fractures are often complicated by pneumonia.
-Antibiotics and symptomatic agents are used for their treatment.
+Antibiotics and symptomatic medications are used to treat them.

-In case of damage to the tissues of the lung and large blood vessels The patient can undergo the following surgical procedures:
+In case of damage to lung and large tissues blood vessels The patient can undergo the following surgical procedures:

-• with pneumothorax - a puncture of the pleural cavity is performed to remove air and restore normal pressure in the lungs with a vacuum pump;
+• for pneumothorax - puncture of the pleural cavity is performed to remove air and restore normal pressure in the lungs using a vacuum pump;

-• with extensive hemothorax, a puncture of the pleural cavity is performed to remove blood (with a small amount of blood, the puncture is not performed and the blood resolves on its own).
+• in case of extensive hemothorax, a puncture of the pleural cavity is performed to remove blood (if the volume of blood is small, the puncture is not performed and the blood resolves on its own).

-When rib fractures are complicated by pneumothorax, hydrothorax and respiratory failure to stabilize the state, the necessary drug therapy.
-For elimination oxygen starvation oxygen inhalations are carried out.
+When rib fractures are complicated by pneumothorax, hydrothorax and respiratory failure To stabilize the condition, the necessary drug therapy.
+To eliminate oxygen starvation oxygen inhalations are carried out.

 CATEGORIES